anklav24/zabbix-docker/README.md

 ```

 ## Run compose files
-For a split config use these two commands on two servers:
+For a split config, use one of these two commands on the two servers:
 ```bash
 cd ~/zabbix-docker
 ```